leonjza/frown/README.md

 ## usage

-Once the container is up and a host is configured, ssh in with `LC_ALL="C.utf8" ssh -L 27042:localhost:27042 remote-host -p2222`
+Once the container is up and a host is configured, ssh in with `ssh -p24 'user@github'@remote-host`